Published on December 22nd, 2015 | by Ruben0

 Bodegas Lustau now enters the vermouth category with a red vermouth based on two sherry wines selected by its enologist Manuel Lozano.
 One is a sweet and velvety Pedro Ximénez and the other a dry and nutty Amontillado – aged separately in their own soleras for 10 years.

-The wines are then used to macerate more than ten botanicals and aromatic herbs like gentian, sage, absinth, coriander and orange peel.
-Each botanical macerates separately for optimal aroma extraction.
+The wines are then used to macerate more than ten botanicals and aromatic herbs like cinnamon bark, cinchona, gentian, sage, absinth, coriander and orange peel.
+Each botanical macerates separately for optimal aroma extraction, and during different periods of time.
 The master blender then expertly combines the infused wines to obtain a perfect blend.

 Making vermouth in Jerez seems obvious: the Caballero group (which owns Lustau) has a long history producing Ponche (a digestif liqueur made of brandy, sweet sherry and herbs) and Lustau provides the high-quality wines.
-In fact they’re reviving an old recipe and by starting from well-aged sherries, you’re supposed to get a more natural character than the classic vermouth which requires fortification with raw alcohol.
+In fact there has been a tradition of producing vermouth in Jerez and Lustau is reviving an old recipe.
+By starting from well-aged sherries, you’re supposed to get a more natural character than the classic vermouth which requires fortification with raw alcohol.

 Since 2017 there is also a white version of this Vermut Lustau.